material-components/material-components-ios/howto/README.md

 path: /docs/
 -->

-# How to use Material Components
+# How to use Material Components for iOS

 Material Components for iOS should be immediately useable out of the box with Apple's standard development tool chain.